 For example, if the specified application name is

 Differences between Compose (instance definition) and Service Fabric application model (type definition)

-The Service Fabric application model uses service types and application types, where you can have many application instances of the same type (for example, one application instance per customer).
-This type-based model supports multiple versions of the same application type registered with the runtime.
+The Service Fabric application model uses service types and application types, where you can have many application instances of the same type.
+For example, you can have one application instance per customer.
+This type-based model supports multiple versions of the same application type that's registered with the runtime.

 For example, customer A can have an application instantiated with type 1.0 of AppTypeA, and customer B can have another application instantiated with the same type and version.
 You define the application types in the application manifests, and you specify the application name and deployment parameters when you create the application.